stephenmccall/harvest/README.md

 Other
 ------------
-An example version of the Harvest service with which to experiment is available at:
+An example version of the Harvest service leveraging redis[redis.io] to cache results is available at:

 [http://www.stephenmccall.com/harvest]

-An example HTML document utilizing harvest-client.js along with the example service above is included in the "harvest-example.html" document in this repo and at the following URL:
+An example HTML document utilizing harvest-client.js along with the example service above is included in the "harvest-example.html" document in the /examples directory of this repo as well as at the following URL:

 [http://www.stephenmccall.com/wp-content/uploads/2014/09/harvest-example.html]